Lynton Award Application Instructions

 Section Two--Nominee: (1) includes several questions about the nominee's community-based teaching, research/creative activity, and service, and (2) requires the nominator to upload specific supporting documentation from the nominee to the application, including (a) at least one but no more than three syllabi that illustrate the nominee's community-based teaching and learning, and (b) the nominee's c.v. or resume.
 View examples of syllabi submitted by previous nominees.

-Section Three--Contact Information for Nominee and Nominator: Requests basic contact Information for both the nominee and nominator.
+Section Three--Contact Information for Nominee, Nominator, President, Provost, Dean, and Department Chair: Requests basic contact Information for both the nominee and nominator.
 If there is more than one nominator, please designate only one individual’s contact information.
 In the field labeled "Additional Nominators" list only the name, title, and institutional affiliation of each additional nominator.

 Completing the Online Application: